weria-pezeshkian/FreeDTS/README.md

 University of Copenhagen,
 Blegdamsvej 17, 2100 Copenhagen, DENMARK

-Copy rights: It is available under a CC-BY-NC-ND 4.0 International license
+Copyrights: It is available under a CC-BY-NC-ND 4.0 International license

 ## Compile useage and tutorials: see User_Manual_Tutorials.pdf